 Perhaps Windstar’s greatest appeal is the ability of its small ships to access a sailing region’s relaxed and uncrowded destinations.
 This means experiencing small and offbeat islands including Nevis and Dominica in the Caribbean, while in the Greek Islands you will visit uninhabited Delos, with its many ruins, or the fifth-century fishing port of Osljak.
 On many itineraries, onboard professional naturalists preview each port and the surrounding region.
 Windstar excursions can be purchased on an a la carte basis, although many guests prefer to explore on their own or hire a private driver and guide.
 Windstar’s worldwide variety of itineraries, themed departures such as Gourmet or Monte Carlo Grand Prix, and the in-depth Star Collector cruises of 14 to 23 days, offer plenty of opportunity to experience easy, breezy Windstar again and again.

-- The romance of the seas on Windstar’s sailing ships, the privacy and intimacy on Windstar’s yachts
+- The romance of the seas aboard Windstar’s sailing ships, the privacy, and intimacy on Windstar’s yachts

 - Access to regional gems and eclectic destinations worldwide

 - Unregimented onboard ambiance fosters total relaxation and the pleasure of getting to know your fellow travelers

 - Service is lauded for being both personalized and professional

 Travelers Who Will enjoy a Windstar Cruise

 - Independent travelers who do not need a lot of formal onboard activities or like the choice to explore the ports on their own

 - Casual travelers who prefer a relaxed dress code

 - Groups who enjoy organized culinary activities as part of an active vacation